EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 #> 4 roc_auc     binary         0.854
 ```

 This model also performs well compared to earlier results.
-Let us extract the the prediction using `keras_predict()` we defined in \@ref(evaluate-dnn).
+Let us extract the the prediction using `keras_predict()` we defined in Section \@ref(evaluate-dnn).

 ```r